GerritCodeReview/aws-gerrit/dual-primary/README.md

 for more information on this.

 ##### Requirements
-* Kafka brokers and Zookeeper are required by this recipe and are expected to exist and accessible with server-side TLS security enabled by the primary instances resulting from the deployment of this recipe.
+* Kafka brokers and DynamoDB are required by this recipe and are expected to exist and accessible with server-side TLS security enabled by the primary instances resulting from the deployment of this recipe.
 * Replication service must be enabled to allow syncing of Git data.